 7. A Mini Hair Brush

 Just because you just got off a 15-hour flight doesn’t mean you have to look it.
 We like to keep a mini travel hairbrush in our bags to smooth out any knots or static.
 Deboarding a long-haul flight can feel a bit like the life has been sucked out of you, but the same doesn’t have to go for the volume in your hair.
 This one is not only foldable, but packs really small and works for wet and dry hair.

 Keep all your beauty and skincare items in one place so you can freshen up whenever you want on your next long-haul flight.
 We love this cosmetic case from Love and Lore to store all our beauty essentials.
 This cosmetic case is small enough to fit into your purse but large enough to store what you’ll need to feel fresh and give yourself a little bit of pampering next time you fly.
 Bonus- it’s clear so TSA friendly!

 Next up on our list of long-haul flight essentials is something that will keep you entertained for hours on end.
 While most long-haul flights offer in-flight service in the form of a variety of movies and TV shows to watch, play it safe by bringing along your own version of entertainment.
-Whether it’s a book, a Kindle or an iPad with your favorite Netflix shows downloaded, keep yourself busy by having something to read or watch.
+Whether it’s a book, a Kindle or an iPad with your favorite Netflix shows downloaded (these are the best travel shows on Netflix– in our opinion), keep yourself busy by having something to read or watch.

 10. A Portable Charger

 Despite the fact that most of us now travel with more electronic devices than we usually need (Hello, smartphone, smartwatch, tablet, laptop, Bluetooth headphones, and more!), not every airline provides a USB port to charge your devices in-flight.
 Is there anything worse than getting stuck on a transatlantic flight with a dead phone and no way to charge it?
 Probably, but it’s still a bummer.